-8.3 C

 Aside from the gear, clothes, and supplies you take with you, a camping road trip doesn’t really need to be planned.
 You can just set off into the unknown and head out wherever you fancy.

-However, many people like to have a plan in their heads, and we don’t blame them.
-It can lead you to some wonderful locations if you do your research beforehand while also minimizing unfortunate situations in which you head down a trail that’s closed or leads to nowhere interesting.
+However, many people like to have a plan in their heads, and I can’t say that I blame them.
+Having a solid plan can lead you to some wonderful locations if you do your research beforehand while also minimizing unfortunate situations in which you head down a trail that’s closed or leads to nowhere interesting.

 Additionally, it’s worth planning how you want to camp.
 For example, having a trailer along for the ride gives you a place to rest and relax without worrying about finding hotels or hostels every night.
-And if you get a trailer like the Yeti from Sherpa Trailers, you can camp in style!
+And if you get a trailer like the Sherpa Trailers Bigfoot, you can elevate the quality of your trip without busting your budget!
 More on that in a bit…

 Table of Contents